Keats/validator/README.md

 };
 ```

+A validation on an `Option<_>` field will be executed on the contained type if the option is `Some`.
+The `validate()`
-The `validate()` method returns a `Result<(), ValidationErrors>`.
-In the case of an invalid result, the
+ method returns a `Result<(), ValidationErrors>`.
+In the case of an invalid result, the `ValidationErrors` instance includes
-`ValidationErrors` instance includes a map of errors keyed against the struct's field names.
-Errors may be represented
+a map of errors keyed against the struct's field names.
+Errors may be represented in three ways, as described by the
-in three ways, as described by the `ValidationErrorsKind` enum:
+`ValidationErrorsKind` enum:

 ```rust
 #[derive(Debug, Serialize, Clone, PartialEq)]